 The block view displays the low-level design blocks (.cxz files) you have imported into the Libero SoC project.
 This tab appears only if and when design blocks exist in the project.
-These low-level design blocks may have completed the place-and-route step and met the timing and power requirements of the design block.
+These low-level design blocks may have completed the place-and-route step and have met the timing and power requirements of the design block.
 For details, refer to the SmartFusion2, IGLOO2, and RTG4 Block Flow User's Guide (Help > Reference Manuals).

-Figure 1-13 • Block View
+Figure 1-15 • Block View

-The Block View displays all the design blocks in the project and displays the following design elements for each design block:
+The Block view displays all the design blocks in the project and for each design block the following design elements: